 - You have licensed the option for ServiceNow integration from Flexera Software.
-As previously mentioned (see Prerequisites on page 168), this license authorizes all communications through the integration package. - You have loaded the XML customization into your ServiceNow instance (see Installing the ServiceNow Application for FlexNet Manager Suite on page 172). - Your MID server (Setting up a MID Server on page 174) is accessible across the network from your inventory beacon, and read permissions have been set on the file share on the MID server for the accounts used on the inventory beacon (Configuring FlexNet Beacon for Import on page 176). - The two supplied business adapters for reading asset data and contract data from ServiceNow are configured on your inventory beacon.
+As previously mentioned (see Prerequisites), this license authorizes all communications through the integration package. - You have loaded the XML customization into your ServiceNow instance (see Installing the FlexNet Manager Suite integration application for ServiceNow). - Your MID server (Setting up a MID Server) is accessible across the network from your inventory beacon, and read permissions have been set on the file share on the MID server for the accounts used on the inventory beacon (Configuring FlexNet Beacon for Import). - The two supplied business adapters for reading asset data and contract data from ServiceNow are configured on your inventory beacon.